LightningPiggy/lightning-piggy/README.md

 - set a "Success message", like: Thanks for sending sats to my piggy

 **Known issues:**
 - There's an issue with the 2.13 inch GDEM0213B74 display, somehow the display becomes blank after updateWindow() calls.
+But we use the DEPG display, which is not affected.

 How to install
 ==============